Hansade2005/pixel-pilot/IMPLEMENTATION_SUMMARY.md

 # Complete Feature Implementation Summary

 ## Overview
-This document summarizes all the features implemented for the PiPilot AI app builder, including image/file attachments and speech-to-text input.
+This document summarizes all the features implemented for the PiPilot PiPilot, including image/file attachments and speech-to-text input.

 ## ✅ Features Implemented